-Since January 2022, and at the time of finalizing this report, the Office received additional cash contributions from the following donors: the Government of France, International Astronautical Federation, Japan Aerospace Exploration Agency (JAXA), Prince Sultan Bin Abdulaziz International Prize for Water (PSIPW), and United Kingdom Space Agency (UKSA).
+Since January 2022, and at the time of finalizing this report, the Office received additional cash contributions from the following donors: International Astronautical Federation, Japan Aerospace Exploration Agency (JAXA), Prince Sultan Bin Abdulaziz International Prize for Water (PSIPW), and United Kingdom Space Agency (UKSA).
 The data relating to those and other contributions will be reflected in the Annual Report 2022.